zulip/zulip/templates/zerver/help/import-from-slack.md

    and [how users can join your organization](/help/restrict-account-creation).

 2. All users from your Slack workspace will have accounts in your new Zulip organization.
-However, you will need to decide how users will log in for the first time (see below).
+However, you will need to let users know about their new accounts, and [decide how they will log in](/help/import-from-slack#decide-how-users-will-log-in) for the first time.

 3. Share the URL for your new Zulip organization, and (recommended) the [Getting started with Zulip guide](/help/getting-started-with-zulip).